greshake/i3status-rust/README.md

 The Rust compiler `rustc`, `cargo` package manager, C compiler `gcc` and `libssl-dev` packages are required to build the binary.

 We also require Libdbus 1.6 or higher.
 On some older systems this may require installing `libdbus-1-dev`.
-See [#194](https://github.com/greshake/i3status-rust/issues/194) if you are having dbus-related compilation issues.

 Compilation is only tested with very recent stable versions of `rustc`.
 If you use a distro with older Rust packages, consider using [rustup](https://rustup.rs/) to install a newer toolchain.